InRule/DMNModeler/doc/PublicAPIForDMNModeler.md

     // Create rule application reference
     var ruleApp = new FileSystemRuleApplicationReference(ruleAppFilePath);
     RuleApplicationDef ruleAppDef = ruleApp.GetRuleApplicationDef();
-    // Import Decision Table(s)
+    // Import decision table(s)
     DMNDecisionTableAPI.ImportIntoLocalRuleApp(@"D:\sample_DT.dmn", ruleAppDef);
-    // Save the Rule Application after import ruleAppDef.SaveToFile(ruleAppFilePath);
+    // Save the rule application after import ruleAppDef.SaveToFile(ruleAppFilePath);
     Console.WriteLine("Finished");
 ```
-Method ImportIntoCatalogRuleApp: Use this method for importing one or more Decision Tables into a Catalog Rule Application.
+Method ImportIntoCatalogRuleApp: Use this method for importing one or more decision tables into a Catalog rule application.
 A new revision will be automatically created after a successfull import.

 Method signature: